El Salvador Travel Advice

 Local vehicles in El Salvador are not well maintained and drivers rarely follow traffic regulations.
 Between main tourist destinations, the roads are a generally acceptable standard but most streets and roads are narrow and in poor condition, with little light to guide them at night time.
 Rural roads may present hazards such as wandering livestock and pedestrians sharing the space.
 If you are driving a vehicle remain alert and drive defensively at all times as others on the road may be under the influence of drink or drugs.

 Carjacking and robbery from your car may take place along poorly lit, rural roads.
 It is advised that you do not travel after dark and always aim to travel in convoy if possible.
 Keep your doors and windows locked at all times and put your personal belongings out of sight.

 If you wish to travel by public transport you should do so through reputable tour operators, or a reliable taxi company that has been recommended to you by tour operators or hotel staff.

 Religion: Christianity (Roman Catholic)

 Time now in San Salvador:

-Most nationals including U.S., UK, EU and Canadian tourists are able to enter El Salvador by purchasing a tourist card.
+Most nationals including U.S., UK, EU and Canadian tourists are able to enter El Salvador by purchasing a tourist card, eliminating the need for a visa for a stay for up to 90 days.
 This costs $10 USD and can be purchased upon arrival.
 Your passport should be valid for at least 6 months beyond your proposed stay.

 It is advised that visitors to El Salvador are up-to-date with primary boosters such as MMR.
 You should ensure that you have been further vaccinated against diseases such as Tetanus which is usually administered when you are a young baby.
 You may also want to consider a Hepatitis A vaccination.